Site icon I Love to Watch You Play

 Being a good and positive sports parent takes work.
 And you don’t necessarily change how you feel inside or what your innate reactions are to their sports.
 But you realize the damage it does to your child, so you learn what it means to be a positive sports parent, and then you practice.
 You practice it over and over and over.
 And when you mess up, you forgive yourself, apologize to your kids, and keep practicing.

-My hope is that Ilovetowatchyouplay can be a small part of that journey for sports parents, sharing my experiences and the learnings from experts, authors, and other parents to help inform and guide their decisions.
-The goal is to empower parents to help their kids love sports longer, stay healthier, feel happier, and experience more success.
+My hope is that Ilovetowatchyouplay can be a small part of that journey for sports parents, sharing my experiences and the learnings from experts, authors, and other parents to help inform and guide your decisions.
+The goal is to empower parents to help your kids love sports longer, stay healthier, feel happier, and experience more success.
 And if we can help you do some or all of those things, then that is everything.

 Asia Mape